itertools ModuleDavid Mertz, Ph.D.

 functional programming (FP).
 On the one hand, many Python

-developers disparage the traditional FP functions map()
+developers disparage the traditional FP functions map(),

---usually recommending using list
+filter(), and reduce()--usually recommending using list

 comprehensions in their place.
 But the whole of the itertools